Back to Blog

 acupuncture allergies digestion naet

-We have a 3-pronged approach for handling allergies and most people start to see results in just a couple of treatments.
+We have a multi-faceted approach for handling allergies.
+Most people start to see results in just a few treatments.

-Acupuncture reduces inflammation caused by allergies or sensitivities.
-Within minutes, you feel symptoms like congestion or headache going away.
+Acupuncture instantly reduces inflammation.
+Within minutes, you feel symptoms like congestion or headaches going away.

-Herbs and natural, food-based supplements treat underlying infections related to allergies, help open the sinuses, and balance your immune system.
+Certain herbs (medicinal plants) open the sinuses, clear infections, and balance your immune system.
 Natural solutions help you feel better without the side-effects of medications.

-NAET stands for Nambudripad's Allergy Elimination Technique, a natural allergy treatment that's helped thousands of people around the world rid their bodies of allergic symptoms permanently.
+NAET stands for Nambudripad's Allergy Elimination Technique, a natural allergy treatment.
+It's helped thousands of people around the world rid their bodies of allergic symptoms permanently.

 TYPES OF ALLERGIES and SENSITIVITIES